CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Introduction

-{ \textbf{Challenges.}} Detecting implicit hate speech is difficult for multiple reasons: \textbf{(1)} Linguistic nuance and diversity: Implicit hate can be conveyed through sarcasm, and humor \cite{waseem-hovy-2016-hateful}, euphemisms \cite{magu-luo-2018-determining}, circumlocution \cite{gao2017detecting}, and other symbolic or metaphorical languages \cite{qian-etal-2018-leveraging}. \textbf{(2)} Varying context: Implicit hate can be conveyed through everything from dehumanizing comparisons \cite{leader2016dangerous}, and stereotypes \cite{warner-hirschberg-2012-detecting} to threats, intimidation, and incitement to violence \cite{sanguinetti2018italian,fortuna2018survey}. \textbf{(3)} Lack of sufficient linguistic signals: Unlike parent posts, which contain sufficient linguistic cues through background knowledge provided by the user, replies or comments to the parent post is mostly short and context-less reactions to the parent post.
-These factors make implicit hate speech difficult to detect and require complex learning systems that effectively capture external context \cite{sheth2022defining}.
+{ \textbf{Current Challenges.}} Current state-of-the-art hate speech detection systems fail to effectively detect implicit and subtle hate \cite{ocampo2023depth}.
+Detecting implicit hate speech is difficult for multiple reasons: \textbf{(1)} Linguistic nuance and diversity: Implicit hate can be conveyed through sarcasm, humor \cite{waseem-hovy-2016-hateful}, euphemisms \cite{magu-luo-2018-determining}, circumlocution \cite{gao2017detecting}, and other symbolic or metaphorical languages \cite{qian-etal-2018-leveraging}. \textbf{(2)} Varying context: Implicit hate can be conveyed through everything from dehumanizing comparisons \cite{leader2016dangerous}, and stereotypes \cite{warner-hirschberg-2012-detecting} to threats, intimidation, and incitement to violence \cite{sanguinetti2018italian,fortuna2018survey}. \textbf{(3)} Lack of sufficient linguistic signals: Unlike parent posts, which contain sufficient linguistic cues through background knowledge provided by the user, replies or comments to the parent post are mostly short and context-less reactions to the parent post.
+These factors make implicit hate speech difficult to detect and emphasize the need for better learning systems.